jdaw1/chart_markers/Documentation/ChartMarkers_Description.md

 ## <a name="changes"></a>Changes ##

 As yet, there is not a fixed set of rules about changes.
 It is anticipated that the following will be true, at least mostly.
+While this project has few users, its creator feels at liberty to make changes great or small, frequently or rarely.

+* After the userbase becomes substantial, changes would need to be preceded by explanation in an issue, and weight given to arguments posted therein.

 * If a territory&rsquo;s currency should be replaced (e.g., <nobr>[ARL](http://en.wikipedia.org/wiki/Argentine_peso#Peso_ley,_1970%E2%80%931983)&#10141;ARP&#10141;ARA&#10141;<span class="markerID">ARS</span>),</nobr> then the same marker will apply to the new currency.
 The marker would be updated to reflect its new ID: updated ID in documentation; updated filename; within the SVG updated <nobr>`id='...'`.</nobr>